rchapmanitt/text-binary-file-reader/README.md

 # text-binary-file-reader
-Reads and displays contents of text and binary files.
+Reads and displays content of text and binary files.